Kotlin/KEEP/proposals/KEEP-0406-nested-typealias.md

 As opposed to value classes, type aliases are "transparent" to the compiler, so any functionality available through `Map` is also available through `Context`.

 Currently, type aliases may only be declared at the top level.
 This hinders their potential, since type aliases may be very useful in a private part of the implementation; so forcing to introduce the type alias at the top level pollutes the corresponding package.
-This document aims to rectify this situation, by providing a set of rules for type aliasing within other declarations.
+This document aims to rectify this situation, by providing a set of rules for type aliasing within other declarations (**nested** type aliases) and in to define them in bodies (**local** type aliases).

 ```kotlin
 class Dijkstra {